 A number of crosswalks in the study area were found to be very faded and in need of new paint to maximize visibility.
 Many crosswalks lack proper warning signs and advance pavement markings on high volume roadways.
-In addition, some crosswalks do not align properly with existing wheelchair ramps or direct pedestrians into an existing driveway opening which is not an acceptable practice, there should be separate dedicated reciprocal wheel chair ramp curb cuts.
+In addition, some crosswalks do not align properly with existing wheelchair ramps or direct pedestrians into an existing driveway opening when wheel chair ramps are not present.
 This notably occurs directly in front of the Memorial School at two crosswalks on Norman Street.

 Some wheelchair ramps were also observed to be blocked with snow during field observations this past winter.
 Figure 2-7 show all existing crosswalks on Main Street and Union Street in the study area.